Nađa Stanović

-Nađa Stanović (born 10 September 1999) is a Montenegrin footballer who plays as a left midfielder for Slavia Prague and has appeared for the Montenegro women's national team.
+Nađa Stanović (born 10 September 1999) is a Montenegrin footballer who plays as a left midfielder and has appeared for the Montenegro women's national team.

 Career

 Stanović has been capped for the Montenegro national team, appearing for the team during the UEFA Women's Euro 2021 qualifying cycle.

 On 8 July 2024, Stanović signed a two-year contract with Slavia Prague.